Life is a journey, but many wonder if it is too late to start again. I don’t think so!

-When he was diagnosed with cancer and could not work for an extended period of time, I was forced to learn how to run a travel company.
-This is very different from being a travel agent.
+When he was diagnosed with cancer and could not work for an extended period, I was forced to learn how to run a travel company.

 Then I had to handle problems with clients and agents that crop up in the normal course of business.

 To make matters worse, everyone else in the company had been there longer than I had.

-All of this was happening while I was in the midst of the emotional strain of going back and forth to the hospital for the numerous surgeries and procedures.
-I did not know if David was going to be OK.
+All this happened while I was amid the emotional strain of going back and forth to the hospital for numerous surgeries and procedures.

 To make matters worse, as I was learning my new role, I discovered that David was not organized.

 Discovering my new strengths and reinventing myself

 Of course, I spoke to many doctors and got numerous opinions about David’s specific type of cancer.

 The results of doing the work to reinvent yourself

 After listening to all the opinions, and sometimes conflicting advice, I was forced to come to terms with my inner greatness just to survive.

 We are all born with special, unique gifts that can get buried by the pressure that our parents, peers, and society put on us.

 We connect with our clients on a human level, not merely a transactional level, and create heartfelt travel experiences that generate understanding between cultures.

-I am proud to say that at age 62, I gave birth to a new person and that person is me!
+I am proud to say that at age 62, I gave birth to a new person, and that person is me!